damienstanton/zygo/README.md

 ### quickly create a mini-language to drive your project

-zygomys is an embeddable scripting language.
+zygo is an embeddable scripting language.
 It is a modernized Lisp with an object-oriented flavor, and provides an interpreter and REPL (Read-Eval-Print-Loop;
 that is, it comes with a command line interactive interface).

-## why use zygomys?
+## why use zygo?

-zygomys allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.
+zygo allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.

 It is written in Go and plays nicely with Go programs